 Riding for Wellness - and so much more.

-Inspired by Davis and Connie Carpenter Phinney’s “Live Well Today” philosophy, the Growling Beaver Brevet is a social (non-race) ride to celebrate cycling with 250 cyclists riding 40, 60, 100 or 200 km routes through the scenic Beaver Valley at what should be the height of the fall colours.
+Inspired by Davis and Connie Carpenter Phinney’s “Live Well Today” philosophy, the Growling Beaver is a social (non-race) ride to celebrate cycling and the impact we can make on the Parkinson's community, with cyclists riding 40, 60, 100 or 200 km routes through the scenic Beaver Valley at what should be the height of the fall colours.
 The day features the Beaver Valley and Georgian Bay communities and merchants that have supported cyclists through the summer season.

 Learn about this unique ride and the benefits to the Parkinson’s community by watching this video.

-There are only 250 spots for the ride, and there is a $500 fundraising minimum.
-Save your spot today!
+There is a $500 fundraising minimum for all riders.
+Registration fees will increase from $100 to $150 on August 1, so save your spot today!
 Become a participant and help transform the lives of people touched by Parkinson’s by inviting your friends and family to support your journey.
 You can ride as an individual, join an existing team, or start one of your own.

 Your Impact through Parkinson Canada